mayadata-io/specs/Existing-Control-Plane-Implementors.md

 ### Reference implementations of various orchestration platforms

-> The references mentioned here may not be a direct 1-to-1 mapping.
+> The references mentioned here may provide a full-fledged orchestration needs or maybe providing a part of the entire orchestration ecosystem.

-> *The best hacker is the one who steals the idea & not the source code*.

 <br />